bytecodealliance/rfcs/accepted/cranelift-isel-isle-peepmatic.md

 This may seem a bit odd at first: isn't the concept of an "entry point" somewhat tied to an imperative view of the world, as opposed to a list of declarative expression-equivalence rules?
-The reason derives from ISLE's evaluation process, which is somewhat different from a vanilla "apply any applicable rule until fixpoint" approach.
-In particular, the matching for any particular "root term" (at the root of the input tree) can be fully computed as an automaton that combines all patterns rooted with that symbol; and when we use another internal term in an expression, we can immediately inline any rules that would apply to *that* term.
+The need for this designation lies in ISLE's evaluation process, which is somewhat different from a vanilla "apply any applicable rule until fixpoint" approach.
+In particular, the matching procedure for any particular "root term" (at the root of the input tree) can be statically built as an automaton that combines all patterns rooted with that symbol; and when we use another internal term in an expression, we can immediately inline any rules that would apply to *that* term.
 (More details are given below.)
-So the matching process is a "push" rather than "pull" process: we invoke generated matching code with a term, and it matches (via extractor calls) until it produces a final output (via constructor calls).
+So the matching process is a "push" rather than "pull"
+process: we invoke generated matching code with a term, and it matches (via extractor calls) until it produces a final output (via constructor calls).

 Because of this, the matching must be started (the initial "push") by invoking an entry point corresponding to a particular root term, with